 American Scrape - Hickory - Armstrong Solid Hardwood Flooring

 Refinishing your Hardwood Flooring can be done in a few steps...

-- You will begin by sanding your floors after everything has been moved from the room and you have taken the proper steps to properly seal the room.
-This is done by placing plastic over the doorways.
-No for the sanding process you will need to actually rent a floor sander from you local home improvement store.
-This is actually not very expensive, and you will receive a good breakdown on how to use the equipment.
-It also helps to bring the dimensions of the room so that they can give you a grasp of how long it will need to be rented.
-Once your ready begin sanding, you will only need to sand it down enough to remove the finish as well as any blemishes or scratches that you make come across in the process.
-In between sanding passes, it would behoove you to vacuum up the excess debris to cut down on the amount of dust and debris that will be put into the room's air circulation.
+- Sand the Floors - Sanding and refinishing hardwood floors is a lot easier when you have the right tools.
+For this project, you will need to rent a floor sander from your local home improvement store.
+This is not a project that can be done with a hand sander, so don't even try it.
+Renting a floor sander is actually not very expensive, and you will receive a good breakdown on how to use the equipment from the rental counter.
+It helps to bring the dimensions of the room with you when you go to rent the sander so that the rental agent can help you determine how long you should rent the machine for.
+Once you're ready begin sanding, you will only need to sand enough to remove the finish from the top of the floor as well as any blemishes or scratches that you make come across in the process.
+In between sanding passes, it would be a good idea to vacuum any dust or debris that may have accumulated to prevent it from getting into the room's air circulation.

 - Wash the Floors - After everything has been sanded down to your liking, dampen a cloth or even a microfiber mop with mineral spirits and wipe up any excess dirt, debris or dust that your vacuum may have not picked up.
 This is an important step so do not skip it!
 Take your time and make sure the floors are as clean as possible before proceeding.